By: Claire Wilson. Last Updated: April 2022

 Boston Scientific produces a large range of medical devices used to diagnose and treat patients with issues in the areas of cardiology, urology, endoscopy, and many more.

-The Cork manufacturing site was opened in 1998 and manufactures approximately 5 million medical device units per year (across several areas of the business).
-In 2016, the facility was awarded the prestigious Shingo Prize – an annual award given to recognise excellence in manufacturing.
+The Cork manufacturing site was opened in 1998 and was awarded the prestigious Shingo Prize (an annual award given to recognise excellence in manufacturing) in 2016.

 In 2018, Boston Scientific’s Cork site won Corporate Company of the Year as well as the overall Company of the Year at the Cork Company of the Year Awards.